jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/SUJ.rst

    :width: 300
    :align: center

-   Side view of the patient's cart with dVRK controllers.
+   Side view of the patient cart with dVRK controllers.

 In the picture above, the controllers are very low on the cart.
 This is the only way to connect the existing, short cables from the SUJ columns to the dSIB mounted on the back of the dVRK controllers.
-You will unfortunately have to remove most of the old electronic components of the original patient's cart to fit the dVRK controllers.
+You will unfortunately have to remove most of the old electronic components of the original patient cart to fit the dVRK controllers.

 .. figure:: /images/Si/Si-controllers-SUJ-front-labeled.jpg
    :width: 600